lsnidero/example-keycloak/README.md

      - Check the "Email verified" checkbox
      - Save the user
  - re-enter in the user detail just created and go to the "Role Mappings" tab where you need to select, from the "Client Roles" drop down box, the `standard-role` defined for the Keycloak client created few steps ago.
+ - create another user without assigning the `standard-role` to it.

+If you already have configured a user federation mechanism (such as LDAP), you can skip the user creation phase (except for the custom role assignement).

 **Please note:** This configuration is not suitable for a production environement!